 Using a stamp machine located in each area, you can mark in your Activity Pack when you have completed each area.
 There are also stickers and activities inside.
 I don’t think this is something you need to buy more than once but it’s kind of fun for the first time.

 That’s the round up!
 These are the main activity areas but there is so much more than what is pictured here!
 I hope you get a chance to take your kids – we’re so lucky to have this in Columbus!
 What do you think your kids will enjoy the most?

 What To Expect at LEGOLAND Discovery Center Columbus:

 LEGOLAND Discovery Center Columbus is located in Easton Town Center at 165 Easton Town Center, Columbus, OH 43219

 - Check their website before visiting for the most up to date information

-- An annual pass can be purchased for $65 for an individual or $60/person for families of 3 or more and include express entry and discounts in the coffee shop and LEGO store.
+- An annual pass can be purchased for either weekdays or anytime and they include discounts in the coffee shop and LEGO store.

 - Children 2 and under are free.

 - Adults MUST be accompanied by a child to visit LEGOLAND Discovery Center Columbus.

 - LEGOLAND is open 365 days a year beginning at 10:00 AM.
 Closing times vary depending on the day.

 - The last admission is two hours before closing.